noamPlayground/mongo-assignment/README.md

 $ docker-compose up

-docker-compose.yml will provision a MongoDB server and the Python application.
+docker-compose will provision a MongoDB server and the Python application.

 ### Notes: